PyMVPA/PyMVPA/doc/source/tutorial1_start.rst

 of a sample with respect to each sample in a :term:`training dataset`.
-The value of `k` specifies the number of neighbors to derive a prediction, `dfx` sets the distance measure that determines the neighbors, and `voting` selects a strategy to choose a single label from the set of labels assigned to these neighbors.
+The value of `k` specifies the number of neighbors to derive a prediction, `dfx` sets the distance measure that determines the neighbors, and `voting` selects a strategy to choose a single label from the set of targets assigned to these neighbors.

 Now that we have a classifier instance it can easily be trained by passing the